isurul28/etas/README.md

    Ticket ID: test-001

-6. Now check the directory where the script is located.
-There will be a file created as "eta_reminder.ics".
-Doubble-click the file and it will get imported to the Ubuntu calendar app.
+6. Now a pop window will appear to import the events to Ubuntu calendar app